 Anyone who knows anything knows that rock climbers are the royalty of the adventure world.
 After all, climbers prance up sheer rock faces and high mountains with the grace and precision of elite ballerinas.
 Then you have the humble walker – the proletariat of the outdoors – ploughing up muddy trails like clumsy but reliable draught horses.

-All of which would inevitably make you think that the approach shoe, so good at negotiating rocky vertical terrain, must be the winner in any head-to-head comparison with hiking shoes… right?
+All of which would inevitably make you think that the best approach shoes, so good at negotiating rocky vertical terrain, must be the winner in any head-to-head comparison with the best hiking boots and shoes… right?

 Well, not really.
 The truth is my biases may be showing, not to mention the fact that the range of approach shoes and hiking shoes is so large these days that there is often a lot of crossover between the two categories of shoes.

 But it probably helps to understand the essential differences between approach shoes and hiking shoes.
 So let’s start there.